Foam concrete: Terminology

-It is also called foamed concrete, foamcrete, cellular lightweight concrete or reduced density concrete.
+It is also called foamed concrete, foam concrete, aerated concrete, aircrete, cellular lightweight concrete, or reduced density concrete.

 History

 The history of foam concrete dates back to the early 1920s and the production of autoclaved aerated concrete, which was used mainly as insulation.
 A detailed study concerning the composition, physical properties and production of foamed concrete was first carried out in the 1950s and 60s.
 Following this research, new admixtures were developed in the late 1970s and early 80s, which led to the commercial use of foamed concrete in construction projects.
 Initially, it was used in the Netherlands for filling voids and for ground stabilisation.
 Further research carried out in the Netherlands helped bring about the more widespread use of foam concrete as a building material.
 More recently, foam concrete is being made with a continuous foam generator.
 The foam is produced by agitating a foaming agent with compressed air to make "aircrete" or "foamcrete".
 This material is fireproof, insect proof, and waterproof.
 It offers significant thermal and acoustic insulation and can be cut, carved, drilled and shaped with wood-working tools.
 This construction material can be used to make foundations, subfloors, building blocks, walls, domes, or even arches that can be reinforced with a construction fabric.